-Faculty leaders are shaping tomorrow’s experts who will carry lessons learned today to inform and transform the future of early childhood studies.
-These emerging leaders in early childhood studies are receiving training and situated mentoring in recommended practices in early childhood research, policy and practice.
+At the Anita Zucker Center we support and mentor tomorrow’s leaders in early childhood studies from a transdisciplinary perspective.
+These individuals will carry lessons learned today and see further to inform and transform the future of early childhood studies.
+In the Center, emerging leaders in early childhood studies at all levels are receiving training and situated mentoring in early childhood research, policy and practice.

 For more information about joining our transdisciplinary team in early childhood studies, please contact us.

 The Center supports transdisciplinary postdoctoral research opportunities to prepare Postdoctoral Associates to conduct rigorous and relevant research in the field of early childhood studies.
 Postdoctoral Associates are appointed to the Center to study with its members and expand their ability to contribute to the advancement of knowledge, practice and policy in the field.
 Initial funding for this leadership area came from the National Center for Special Education Research, Institute of Education Sciences.

 To learn more about the focus of our work and collaborations with our Postdoctoral Associates, click here.

 Doctoral Affiliates receive additional situational learning experiences and applied research opportunities at the Center.
 These experiences include seminars and mentoring, using an apprenticeship approach and situated community-based leadership opportunities to promote the breadth of their knowledge and skills in early childhood studies and to prepare them to become the next generation of leaders and scholars in the field.

 These Student Affiliates, from many different colleges and centers across the University of Florida, join our transdisciplinary team seeking additional opportunities in early childhood studies, such as helping to coordinate research projects or collecting and recording data.
 These paid or volunteer opportunities allow students experiences in applied research settings and early childhood programs.